ArbitrumFoundation/docs/docs/dao-comprehension-check.md

 #### What process should be followed to implement this change?

 The process for proposing and implementing changes to the Constitution is as described in the Constitution itself.
 It involves submitting the proposal as an AIP, and then going through the same voting and delay phases as any other proposal.
-The proposal must pass with a supermajority (see: [Constitution](dao-constitution.md)) of votable tokens being voted in favor of the change.
-Changes to the Constitution must also be ratified by the Security Council with a 9-of-12 approval in order to take effect.
+The proposal must receive more votes in favor of the change and must reach its respective quorum threshold (see: [Constitution](dao-constitution.md)).

 ### Scenario 5: You want to become a member of the Security Council